ioccc-src/winner/next/guidelines.md

 **`|`**   * are "blob-ier" (just a pile of unformatted C code) than they need to be
 * are rather similar to **previous winners** :-(
 * are identical to **previous losers** :-)
-* that mandate the exclusive the use of an specific Integrated Development Environment (IDE)
+* that mandate the exclusive use of a specific Integrated Development Environment (IDE)

 In order to encourage submission portability, we **DISLIKE** entries that fail to build unless one is using an IDE.
 For example, do not